songliangg/songliangg.github.io/_pages/about.md

 author_profile: true
 ---

-Assistant Professor，Xiamen University, Department of Software Engineering, 2018.12~Now，

-PhD.
-Harbin Institute of Technology at Shenzhen，Computer Science and Technology, 2012.9~2018.9.
+2012.9~2018.9, PhD, Harbin Institute of Technology at Shenzhen，Computer Science and Technology.

-Joint PhD Student, The University of Texas at Dallas, Computer Science, 2015.10~2017.10.
+2015.10~2017.10, Joint PhD Student, The University of Texas at Dallas, Computer Science.

-Master，Shandong University, Computer Science and Technology, 2008.9~2011.6.
+2008.9~2011.6, Master，Shandong University, Computer Science and Technology.

-Bachelor, Harbin Institute of Technology at Harbin，Software Engineering, 2003.9-2007.7.
+2003.9-2007.7, Bachelor, Harbin Institute of Technology at Harbin，Software Engineering.

 # Research Interests